1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Your baby’s normal skin temperature is 86 to 89 degrees Fahrenheit (about six degrees less than their core body temperature).
 So if you keep your house at 70 degrees Fahrenheit, the emollient cream will be at that temperature too.

 Imagine applying a cream that is almost 20 degrees cooler than the temperature of your baby’s skin.
-That would come as quite a shock to your sensitive little one.
-You can avoid this shock and keep your baby comfortable (and flare-up-free) by warming the emollient cream before applying it to their skin.
+That would come as quite a shock to your little one.
+You can keep your baby comfortable (and flare-up-free) by warming the emollient cream before applying it to their skin.

 Step #5